Cinode-Labs/api/ui-extensions/configuration.md

 The extensions configuration is written in JSON and declares what parts of Cinode you want to extend, and where your integration is hosted.

-The JSON configuration is located in under the `Extensibility` tab on your apps registration page.
+The JSON configuration is located under the `Extensibility` tab on your app's registration page.

 ## Schema